vitalab/vitalab.github.io/deep-learning/_posts/2017-02-09-batch-norm.md

 Notice that if the parameters would learn the values $$ \gamma^{(k)} = \sqrt{\mathrm{Var}[x^{(k)}]} $$ and $$ \beta^{(k)} = \mathrm{E}[x^{(k)}] $$, we would recover the original activations, if that were the optimal thing to do.

 **Constant normalization during inference.**{: .phead} During inference, we want the output to depend only on its input (not on other examples).
 For this, instead of the mini-batch statistics, we use statistics from the whole population, which are constant.
 In practice, we compute these statistics during training using moving averages.
-Since the transformation is now fixed, it can be composed with the scaling by $$ \gamma $$ and shift by $$ \beta $$, to yield a single linear transform.
+Since the normalization is now fixed, it can be composed with the scaling by $$ \gamma $$ and shift by $$ \beta $$, to yield a single linear transform.

 **Why do we need to backprop through it ?**{: .phead} Consider a layer $$ x = u + b $$, where $$ b $$ is a learned bias.
 We normalize the result using the mean of the activation computed over the whole training data : $$ \hat{x} = x - \mathrm{E}[x] $$.
 If a gradient descent step ignores the dependence of $$ \mathrm{E}[x] $$ on $$ b $$, then it will update $$ b \leftarrow b + \Delta b $$, where $$ \Delta b \propto \partial \text{loss} / \partial \hat{x} $$.
 Then,

 $$ u + (b + \Delta b) - \mathrm{E}[u + (b + \Delta b)] = u + b - \mathrm{E}[u + b] $$

 thus the normalization canceled the effect of the update of $$ b $$.
-As training continues, $$ b $$ **will grow indefinitely while the loss remains constant**.
+As training continues, $$ b $$ *will grow indefinitely while the loss remains constant*.
 To address this, we must view the normalization as a transformation taking both the sample $$ \bold{x} $$ and the whole mini-batch $$ \mathcal{X} $$ :

 $$ \hat{x} = \mathrm{Norm}(\bold{x}, \mathcal{X}) $$